openMF/mobile-wallet/README.md

 Mobile wallet is an Android based frame-work for mobile wallets based on top of <a href='https://github.com/openMF/mobile-wallet/wiki/Fineract-backend'>Fineract</a>.
 The app follows
 <a href='https://github.com/openMF/mobile-wallet/wiki/Architecture'>clean architecture</a> and contains a core library module
-that can be used as a dependency in any other wallet based project.It is developed at <a href='https://mifos.org/'>MIFOS</a> together with a global community.
+that can be used as a dependency in any other wallet based project.
+It is developed at <a href='https://mifos.org/'>MIFOS</a> together with a global community.

 | Master | Development | Chat |